noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - review the docs for best practices (somewher at the bottom of th page)
 - attrs
   - cpu: in MHZ; cant be specified with cores
-  - cores: reserve entire cpu cores for a task
+  - cores: reserve entire cpu cores for a task, cores arent shared with other tasks
   - memory: in MB
   - memory_max: in MB; the total it can use if extra capacity exists